 Click here for Committee MinutesThe website needs to be updated constantly.

-Please would you check your Club Details so that they can be updated if necessary.
+Please would you check your Club Details so they can be updated if necessary.

-Are there any Bridge Teachers who would like to be included?
+Are there any Bridge Teachers who would like to be included in our listings?

 Please click here to email details.

 Chris Lohan is running a two day training course for anyone interested in teaching bridge.
 The course will be held at West Faversham Community Centre on Thursday 13th and Friday 14th September.
 Please see the EBED website for further details or email Chris direct.

 Please click here to see a copy of the KCBA's Privacy Notice.
 This is in accordance with the General Data Protection Regulation which comes into force on 25th May 2018.